kierisi/jessemaegan/content/project/TPUs/index.md

 - Kaggle
 date: "2020-12-15"
 draft: false
-excerpt: A collection of Tensor Processing Unit (TPU) content that I created while at Kaggle
+excerpt: A collection of Tensor Processing Unit (TPU) content that I created while at Kaggle.
+Tensor Processing Units are hardware accelerators developed by Google, and are specialized for deep learning tasks.
+While they're designed to be compatible with TensorFlow, there have been a growing number of excellent resources dedicated to using TPUs with PyTorch.
 layout: single
 links:
 - icon: user-astronaut